pluots/stringmetrics/benches/findings.md

 In the future, it may be worth changing the limit functions to accept any integer type via generic `<U>` on limit.

+### A and B swapping

+Benchmarks were performed to determine if it is better to have the shorter string on the outer loop (A) or inner loop (B).
+The determination was made that it does not matter much, so the smaller string was placed inside to keep the cache vector smaller.

 ## Collections